jchook/tappable-php/NOTES.md

 Maybe actions don't even need a type string... their class name can be their unique identifier.
 Also allows for extending actions....

+---

+I think I have finally come around to the Redux + typed actions idea.

+1. PHP is not JavaScript
+2. Redux has lots of complications when using TypeScript
+3. All the other ideas in this document are starting with syntactic sugar and working backwards from there.
+That is bound to lead to a disasterously complex heap of shit.

+Previously I really really wanted to support PHP anonymous functions and the classic Redux function signature.
+I think it's time to let that idea go.
+PHP is not JS.

+It's okay to have a trait for Middleware and force all middleware to be classes.
+Normal functions in PHP are not really ergonomic like they are in JS, and they are "second class" citizens in PHP.. sometimes represented by a string or array for example.

+Traits have some drawbacks... the conflict resolution capability can actually change the signature of a function you expect to exist via an instanceof check.
+Interfaces are much stronger and should be preferred to traits or used in conjunction with traits.

+The trait at best allows you to satisfy an interface.
+It does not ensure an interface.

+The class name essentially functions as the action "type".

+Classes can provide a "type" string if needed, e.g. when porting to TypeScript or exporting actions to a file.
+That string will be identical to the class name including namespace.